near/NEPs/specs/Standards/Wallets/BridgeWallets.md

 interface VerifyOwnerParams {
   // The message requested sign.
 Defaults to `verify owner` string. message?: string;
-   //Account ID used to sign the message.
+  // Account ID used to sign the message.
 Defaults to the first account signerId?: string;
-  //Public key used to sign the message.
+  // Public key used to sign the message.
 Defaults to the public key of the signed in account. publicKey?: PublicKey;
   // Applicable to browser wallets (e.g. MyNearWallet).
 This is the callback url once the signing is approved.
 Defaults to `window.location.href`. callbackUrl?: string;